mples/Voxe/README.md

 Work in progress...

-An impelemntation of voxel game engine, which is beeing created as a part of my thesis.
+An impelemntation of voxel game engine, which is created as a part of my thesis.

 In the process of writing my game engine I tried to focus on learning most common design patterns used in game programming and getting to know the architecture of modern game engines.